kyma-project/control-plane/components/provisioner/README.md

 ## Overview

 Runtime Provisioner is a Kyma Control Plane component responsible for provisioning, installing, and deprovisioning clusters.
-When provisioning a cluster, you can choose whether to provision a cluster with Kyma (Kyma Runtime), by providing **kymaConfig**, or not.
+When provisioning a cluster, you have an option to provision a cluster with Kyma (Kyma Runtime), or without it.
+To provision a Kyma Runtime, provide its configuration as **kymaConfig**.

 For more details, see the Runtime Provisioner [documentation](https://github.com/kyma-project/control-plane/tree/main/docs/provisioner).